 It is possible to make it with Swiss meringue, but note that the texture is slightly denser, and it typically tastes a little bit sweeter than Italian meringue.
 French meringue is not ideal for lemon meringue tart since it is not stable and starts separating easily.
 Some recipes bake the French meringue to solve the issue, but the texture is not as smooth as Italian meringue.

 Make one batch of my tart dough recipe.
 Chill it in the fridge for a few hours.
-(You'll only need half a batch of the recipe for 1 9-inch pan, but I usually make one batch and store the leftovers in the freezer.
-You can make the half batch if you like!)
+(You'll only need half a batch of the recipe for 1 9-inch pan.
+I usually make one batch and store the leftovers in the freezer.)

 On a lightly floured surface, roll out the dough to 2 - 3 mm (0.07 - 0.1 inch).